shivsingh-git/HackerRank/README.md

 # HackerRank
-Some good problems of Python from HackerRank.
+Some good problems of Python and CPP from HackerRank.
 Problem Solving Problem